Study Law in Ireland: LLB (Hons) Degree & Career Opportunities

-If you’re thinking about your future, a career in Law might already be on your radar.
-Providing graduates with a range of skills and offering great career prospects, it’s no wonder a degree in Law is a highly sought-after qualification.
+If you’re currently thinking about your future, a career in Law might already be on your radar.
+Providing graduates with a range of skills and offering great career prospects, it’s no wonder a degree in Law is such a highly sought-after qualification.
 Check out why a Law degree might be right for you.

 Why is a Law degree a good idea?

 A degree in Law will equip learners with many skills that can be applied both inside and outside the legal profession.
 These include the ability to develop complex arguments, find solutions to difficult problems and persuasively communicate your ideas, which employers find attractive.
 Law graduates often go on to work in a wide range of businesses including banking, the civil service, media and more.

 A degree in Law could also give you the passport to work beyond your own country.
 According to Gradireland, once you have a legal qualification, it is possible to work in other jurisdictions, most easily in countries with a similar legal system such as Great Britain, Australia, New Zealand and Canada

 What jobs can you get with a Law Degree?